Daniel has over a decade of Texas EMS and public service experience.

 Certification renewal will take place via TCFP's FIDO page.

-Once you have account access you will taken to your FIDO dashboard.
+Once you have account access, you will be taken to your FIDO dashboard.
 Click on the "Renewal" link and follow the listed instructions.
 The current renewal link does not allow complete online renewal.
-FIDO is still under construction until September 1, 2018 and requires a phone call.
+FIDO is still under construction until September 1, 2018, and requires a phone call.